vpinna80/VTL/README.md

 The R package, ready for installation in R (with install.packages), will be located there.
 Moreover, each bundle created while this profile is active will contain support for the R environment.

+### SDMX Support

+VTL E&E is fully integrated with sdmx.io Metadata Registry.
+In order to enable support in built bundles for SDMX interactions, such as using DSD and datasets, activate the `with-sdmx` maven profile.
+To build you also need to have previously built and installed the metadata registry maven artifacts, available from sdmx.io web site.

+### Spark support

+If you want to build with support for the Spark evironment, activate the `with-spark` maven profile.
+Each bundle listed below created while this profile is active will contain the Spark environment (Note that the Spark libraries are not included in the bundle and must be made available at runtime in your CLASSPATH).

+### Jupyter notebook kernel

+If you want to build the Jupyter notebook kernel along with the engine, also activate the `with-jupyter` maven profile.
+The java-native jupyter kernel will be packaged as an executable jar that can be installed into your jupyter with the command `java -jar vtl-jupyter-x.x.x-complete.jar`.
+Please make sure that your Python environment is able to launch java, and that java version requirement is satisfied.

 ### Command-line interface for VTL Engine